drk1wi/Modlishka/README.md

 -   Written in Go, so it works basically on all platforms: Windows, Linux, BSD, ARM supported...

 **Security related:**
-- "Client Domain Hooking" attack in form of a diagnostic mode.
+- "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" attack in form of a diagnostic module.
 -  Support for majority of 2FA authentication schemes (out of the box).
 -  User credential harvesting (with context based on URL parameter passed identifiers).
 -  Web panel plugin with a summary of automatically collected credentials and one-click user session impersonation module (beta POC).